tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 His head bobbed over the ferns and shrubs like a disembodied apparition.
 I waved my hand high so he could more easily locate me.
 As I did that I noticed the water splash in my rearview cam.

 It’s stupid, really, that we thought being in a swamp was a smart idea.
-What I saw in that grainy footage will haunt me to this day.
+What I saw in that grainy footage will haunt me to this day—even though I never saw it with my own eyes.

 Over 15 feet of a rough, scaly spine rose up to the surface of the water.
 The splash was made by the tail, and I took a moment to process it.
-The tail.
 Was it that long?
 My body reacted before my mind could.

 It was like an electric shock that launched me over a yard forward—just as the water erupted and a 40-foot-long alligator sprung from the water.
-I couldn’t even scream as the giant mouth—God, as long as my body—snapped shut right where I had been for a moment before.
+I couldn’t even scream as the giant mouth—God, as long as my body—snapped shut right where I had been a moment before.
 Two huge, yellow eyes perched on the top of the head blinked quickly before readjusting.

 I tore in a great breath and screamed at the top of my lungs before sprinting away.
 All breathing on the comms stopped.
 The ground trembled behind me.
 I held tight to the canister and threw the spade behind me without looking.
 One look in the rearview camera and all I saw was a maw and two huge, thick forelegs pinwheeling through the muck to get to me.

 I think Dr. Jameson discussed it once in a lecture.
 A crocodilian large enough that it ate dinosaurs.
 6-7 tons.
 Teeth marks had been found on dinosaur bones that matched—and that hissing monster was hot on my tail.
-I couldn’t let it catch me.

 I had a horrifying vision—the crocodile would leap forward with a tremendous hiss and the jaws would snap closed on a foot—then like all crocodilians it would drag me back to the water and spin around until my bone snapped, or even worse, swallow me whole.

 “Deinosuchus!”
 I screamed.